 We wanted to compare do-it-yourself moving options between a moving truck rental and a moving trailer rental to find out if there is a compelling advantage in renting one over the other.
 Our research is based on a truck or trailer big enough to accommodate the average family household of 3 to 4 bedrooms.

-Moving Truck - A 26 foot moving truck with unlimited miles for a 1 week rental: $2,563.20
+Moving Truck – A 26 foot moving truck rental will cost an average of about $2,650 for a one week rental.

-It's no secret that big trucks have big engines that consume a lot of fuel.
-But, here's something you may not know.
+It’s no secret that big trucks have big engines that consume a lot of fuel.
+But, here’s something you may not know.
 A moving truck is designed to haul twice the amount of weight the average person will load in it.
 A 26 foot moving truck has a GVWR of 26,000 lb and a capacity of about 10,000 lb.
-It's estimated that you can load it with a 3-4 bedroom house.
+It’s estimated that you can load it with a 3-4 bedroom house.
 The weight of a room is calculated at 1,000 lb per room.
 For example, 3 bedrooms + kitchen + living room = 5,000 lb.
-Bottom line is twice the weight capacity does not equal twice the space or cubic feet, but it does equate two or three times more fuel consumption.
+The bottom line is twice the weight capacity does not equal twice the space or cubic feet, but it does equate two or three times more fuel consumption.

 Moving Truck - The fuel consumption of a loaded moving truck is alarming.
 The average loaded moving truck over 20 feet long gets 4 to 6 MPG [Source: MyMove.com] This means even the cheapest moving truck rental will be considerably more expensive to drive than an average pickup truck.